BRIGHT LIGHTS INTERNSHIPS

 Education Internships

 An education internship at Shine Bright Performing Arts offers passionate high school and college-aged students the opportunity to gain hands-on experience in theatre education.
-Interns will play a key role in bringing our summer camps to life while developing leadership and creative skills.
+Interns will play a key role in bringing our summer camps and/or school year education offerings to life while developing leadership and creative skills.

 This internship is ideal for students interested in working with young performers in a performing arts capacity.
-Interns will work closely with teaching artists, assisting with the camp day.
+Interns will work closely with teaching artists, assisting with the camp or class day.

 Intern Responsibilities:

-Assist teaching artists in running the camp day by modeling appropriate rehearsal/classroom behavior, helping students maintain focus, and providing additional classroom support.
+• Assist teaching artists in running the camp/class day by modeling appropriate rehearsal/classroom behavior, helping students maintain focus, and providing additional classroom support.

 Leadership & Mentorship